facebook/ristretto255-js/README.md

 There are multiple useful files in the repository:

-* `ristretto.js` contains a well documented javascript code exporting function that provide operations over the prime-order group ristretto255 as well as operations over the scalars for that group,
+* [ristretto.js](./ristretto.js) contains a well documented javascript code exporting function that provide operations over the prime-order group ristretto255 as well as operations over the scalars for that group,

-* `ristretto.min.js` is a minified variant of `ristretto.js` identical to it in functionality, this file is ship-ready,
+* [ristretto.min.js](./ristretto.min.js) is a minified variant of `ristretto.js`
+  identical to it in functionality, this file is ship-ready,

-* `ristretto.benchmarks.html` shows an example of usage for all the exported functions, this file from whitin the cloned repo can be opened in the browser to check the speed and browser compatibility.
+* [ristretto.benchmarks.html](./ristretto.benchmarks.html) shows an example of
+  usage for all the exported functions.
+This file can be opened in the browser to run the benchmarks and check for browser compatibility.

 Installation
 ------------

-TODO
+`yarn add ristretto255`

 Usage
 -----